yumao369/react-netEaseMusic/README.md

 summary:
 1.Restart the project after adding .env file,or it may not work.
 2.Having services in project.
+3.notice that some HTML tags have user agent stylesheet.

 still need to work:
 1.the styles of header at home page.